 By learning, then teaching about, sustainable crop production in high tunnels, agriculture professionals can promote practices that help satisfy food needs in urban and rural Alaskan communities, enhance soil quality and productivity, and increase profitability for producers.
-High tunnels are regionally important in Alaska for season extension, and to provide a growing environment that allows for production of crops that would otherwise be unrealistic in Alaska without the use of expensive energy resources.
+High tunnels are regionally important in Alaska for season extension provide a growing environment that allows for production of crops that would otherwise be unrealistic in Alaska without the use of expensive energy resources.

 Education & Outreach Initiatives